99robots/99robots-header-footer-code-manager/readme.txt

 == Frequently Asked Questions ==

 = Q. I have a question =
-A. Since this is a free plugin, please ask all questions on the supoprt forum here on WordPress.org.
+A. Since this is a free plugin, please ask all questions on the support forum here on WordPress.org.
 We will try to respond to every question within 48 hours.

 = Q. How can I request a feature or encourage future development? =
 A. Free plugins rely on user feedback.
-Therefore, the best thing you can do for us is to leave a review to encourage other users to try the plugin.
+Therefore, the best thing you can do for us is to leave a review to encourage others to try the plugin.
 The more users, the more likely newer features will be added.
 That's a very small thing to ask for in exchange for a FREE plugin.

 = Q. Do you support X or Y tracking scripts? =
-A. If your script is not supported, just let us know to give us a chance to reply.
-After all, it's a free plugin, but we will do our best to ensure all reputable services are supported.
-When asking for such, it would be nice to get a sample of the script so that we can see its structure.
+A. If your script is not supported, just let us know and we'll look into it immediately.
+We will do our best to ensure all reputable services are supported.
+When requesting support for a particular script, it would be nice to get a sample of the script so that we can see its structure.

 == Changelog ==